vanapallikavyasri/Face-recognition-based-attendance/README.md

 2.Make sure to install python on your machine

-3.Install the required libraries in your command prompt(for windows users) or in the terminal of yout favourite IDE
+3.Install the required libraries in your command prompt(for windows users) or in the terminal of your favourite IDE

 #### Run these commands on your terminal or cmd to install libraries